Mary-Ann Stevens

 The work has an edgy, semi-autobiographical narrative, which explores identity and the representation and social expectations of gender.

-The artist draws on the work of Cindy Sherman and the very adult world of drag queen RuPaul.
-However the plasticine characters and masks created by Mary-Ann Stevens have none of the perfection of works by Sherman and RuPaul.
+The artist draws on the work of Cindy Sherman and the adult world of drag queen RuPaul.
+However the characters and masks created by Mary-Ann Stevens have none of the perfection of works by Sherman and RuPaul.
 Instead they are crude, bumpy, sometimes grotesque, yet always expressive.
 This interplay between the exploration of adult concerns of gender, sexuality, and appearance, together with a childlike playfulness and construction, gives the work a curious, appealing yet uncomfortable effect.

 The work has an edgy, semi-autobiographical narrative, which explores identity and the representation and social expectations of gender.

-The artist draws on the work of Cindy Sherman and the very adult world of drag queen RuPaul.
-However the plasticine characters and masks created by Mary-Ann Stevens have none of the perfection of works by Sherman and RuPaul.
+The artist draws on the work of Cindy Sherman and the adult world of drag queen RuPaul.
+However the characters and masks created by Mary-Ann Stevens have none of the perfection of works by Sherman and RuPaul.
 Instead they are crude, bumpy, sometimes grotesque, yet always expressive.
 This interplay between the exploration of adult concerns of gender, sexuality, and appearance, together with a childlike playfulness and construction, gives the work a curious, appealing yet uncomfortable effect.

 Proudly powered by Weebly